frouo/lembot-public-website/privacy.md

 # Privacy Policy

-This Privacy Policy was last updated on 11th February 2022.
+This Privacy Policy was last updated on 18th February 2022.

+## TLDR

+Lembot

+* is GDPR compliant
+* uses minimum personal data in order to run the service
+* does not store any data about your leads

+More details below 👇

 ## In general